Skyw41k3r/portfolio/README.md

-# Portfolio
+# Portfilio

-## Description

-This assignment was designed to create a personal portfolio to demonstrate our skills by making our own web page.
+## Updating portfolio to expand on our experience.

-- The motivation behind this assignment was to showcase the importance of a portfolio and how it relates to your knowledge for future.
+- The purpose of this exercise was to go over our last subbmission of our portfolio and make it up to date with what we know.
-- I built this page to get a start on my portfolio for a job.
-- I now have a starting point in creating my own web page to showcase.
-- I learned in the assignment how all of the different elements work together to make my first webpage.
+- Why did you build this project?
+To gain the skills to appropriately add dextarity and expierence.
+- What problem does it solve?
+Once this course is complete we will have a portfolio to assist us in getting jobs.
+- What did you learn?
+That we have learned how to do a lot sense the first time we submited the first portfolio.

+## References
+- Animate.css
+- Owl Carousel
+- FlexSlider